First, Learn What You Don't Know: Active Information Gathering for Driving at the Limits of Handling: Introduction

 \textbf{Contributions}: We present an active information gathering framework to quickly identify nonlinear dynamics for reliable subsequent deployment in MPC.
-Specifically: \begin{itemize}[leftmargin=3.5mm] \item We present a data-driven vehicle dynamics model that combines a physics-based model and last-layer Bayesian meta-learning model.
-By learning expressive neural network features and only adapting the last layer, the model is conducive to rapid online adaptation and offers a structured and interpretable uncertainty representation. \item We present an \textit{active information gathering} method to identify an accurate model as fast as possible while satisfying constraints during data collection. \item We extensively validate the proposed approach on a Toyota Supra in dynamic drifting maneuvers.
-In particular, results show that online adaptation of the meta-trained model may not be sufficient to reliably initiate a drift, and that active information gathering significantly helps quickly identifying a model and enabling robust drifting maneuvers. \end{itemize} From a vehicle control perspective, our results demonstrate that executing drifting maneuvers is possible by adapting a model on autonomously-generated non-drifting trajectories.
-Specifically, information-rich trajectories do not necessarily involve drifting, and adapting on such data aids in robust execution of challenging drifting maneuvers.
+Specifically: \begin{itemize}[leftmargin=3.5mm] \item We present a data-driven dynamics model tailored for driving at the limits of handling.
+This model combines prior physics knowledge with learned expressive neural network features.
+By adapting only the last layer, this data-driven model enables rapid online adaptation, significantly improving upon non-adaptive models in controlling unstable systems where small initial errors can quickly amplify. \item To enable reliable deployment of the learned model in an MPC framework, we propose a pre-deployment active learning approach to identify an accurate model as fast as possible while satisfying constraints during data collection. \item We extensively validate the proposed approach on a Toyota Supra in two different dynamic drifting maneuvers.
+In particular, results show that online adaptation of the meta-trained model alone may be insufficient to initiate a drift reliably and can lead to large transients in tracking error.
+On the other hand, the proposed active information gathering approach enables rapid identification of the system's dynamics and yields improved tracking performance. \end{itemize} From a vehicle control perspective, our results demonstrate that executing drifting maneuvers is possible by adapting a model on informative non-drifting trajectories.
+Specifically, information-rich trajectories do not necessarily involve drifting, and adapting on such data significantly improves the execution of challenging drifting maneuvers.